UVADS/git-basics/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "Working with git and GitHub in Data Science."
 permalink: /
 ---

-# `git` and GitHub in Data Science
+# `git` in Data Science
 {: .fs-9 }

 How to set up, configure, and work with `git` and GitHub.